remowxdx/AoC-2020/README.md

 and then by having a running sum so that we must not always calculate the sum of the previous numbers.

-This gives me an idea... it should not be necessary to start anew every time we surpass the target, but just change the direction that we add/subtract the numbers...
-If I find the time I will try it.
+While writing the comment an idea sparked in my mind:
+I could expand the running sum idea by also shrinking the interval when it was too big so that it isn't necessary to start from 0 every time, but only shrinking until the running sum is bigger than the target, then growing the interval again.

+So i rewrote the `_fast()` method.
+You must pay attention to the order in which you update the start/end index and the running sum: if adding to the interval or removing from the interval!